Joe-Spencer/fusion-kcl-export/README.md

 ### Debug Mode

-Set `DEBUG = True` in `config.py` to enable detailed logging in the Text Command window.

-## License

-This add-in is provided as-is for educational and development purposes.
+For troubleshooting, you can enable debug mode by:
+1. Opening `fusion-kcl-export-script/fusion-kcl-export.py`
+2. Changing `KCLExporter(debug_planes=False)` to `KCLExporter(debug_planes=True)` in the add-in commands
+3. This will output detailed conversion information and plane debugging data

 ## Author

-Joseph Spencer - Initial development and KCL export functionality
+Joseph Spencer

+## Special Thanks

+Special thanks to the [Zoo.dev](https://zoo.dev) team